blackducksoftware/ohloh_api/reference/account.md

     A URL to the profile's Home page for this account.

 + __avatar_url__
-    A URL to the profile image displayed on Ohloh pages.
+    A URL to the profile image displayed on Open Hub pages.
 Currently, this is an URL to the Gravatar free image hosting service, which will resolves to a default image if the account holder is not a Gravatar member.
 Images are 80×80 by default.

 + __email_sha1__
     The SHA1 hex digest of the account email address.

 + __posts_count__
-    The number of posts made to the Ohloh forums by this account.
+    The number of posts made to the Open Hub forums by this account.

 + __location__
     An optional text description of this account holder’s claimed location.
 This text has been validated by either the Google or Yahoo geocoder web service, but the precision is variable.